chkim0820/Intro_AI/README.md

-# CSDS-391-AI
+# AI class
-For CSDS 391 class projects
+For Intro to AI class projects